-Statistics from the American Cancer Society show that about one of every six men will be diagnosed with prostate cancer, but virtually all will survive for at least five years, and over 87% of men who develop prostate cancer will not die from it.
-In New Hampshire and Vermont, an estimated 1710 cases of prostate cancer were diagnosed in 2006, and only 210 men died as a result, a survival rate better than the national average.
+Statistics from the National Cancer Institute show that about one of every six men will be diagnosed with prostate cancer, but virtually all will survive for at least five years.

 Prostate cancer that is localized to the prostate can be treated in one of three general ways: